 1. Arrive early to orientate yourself with the school, classroom and daily plan.

 2. If there is a plan, try your best to stick to it and mark the work you feel confident to mark by the end of the day (assessment etc can be a bit trickier).
 Make sure you make any work that you set.

 3. If there is no plan left in sight, check the room for a timetable and ask a neighbouring teacher for any ideas on what the students have been learning which not only helps you to keep the kids in a familiar routine but also gets you acquainted with other teachers (which can help you get more work at the school).

-4. Look through some student’s desks to see if they have any workbooks you can work directly from eg. Maths, English, Handwriting.
+4. Try and look at the students’ books to see any workbooks you can work directly from eg. Maths, English, Handwriting.
 Also look at their previous work to see what level they are working at and what content they are covering.

 5. For when there is no plan, make sure you have lessons pre-planned, particularly ones that don’t need photocopying, technology or resources as you never know what you will get access to.
 Have a range of activities for all ages, covering at least Maths and Literacy with some Art to end the day.
 It’s also a great idea to have some fun time-fillers on hand.
 Check out this all-in-one resource that needs no prep or tech that will have you covered with everything you need!

 7. For younger students get them to tell you their class rules and behaviour management system.
 For all students reiterate that just because there’s a different teacher and you might do some things differently it doesn’t mean the rules change.
 Set firm boundaries but remember to have a little fun.
 Here are some tips on behaviour management specifically for supply teachers that you won’t want to miss!

 8. Gauge early on (or ask other teachers) whether it is a challenging class and implement some other behaviour management techniques.
 Here are some suggestions.

 9. Try to do whole class activities unless it is a routine group activity set by the teacher.
 It will help keep the class in order.